arqex/lorese/README.md

 // Create our state manager
 const stateManager = Lorese(store);

-const {loader, selector, reducer} = stateManager;
+// We can access to the 3 elements from our stateManager const {loader, selector, reducer} = stateManager;

 // Selectors will give sense to our store